cityofasheville/simplicity-backend/readme.md

 buffercheck - quick check to make sure buffer data is valid and was created successfully.
 Data will not process until checks are passed.

-###*Rule:*
+####*Buffer Check Rule:*
 * The SQL statement must have one field that returns a boolean named exactly "check".
 * The SQL statement must return one row

 buildcache - SQL statments to collect data for each buffer.
-Needs distances in the values to create entries for each distance.
-The distances must exist in the buffer layer.

-in the section buildcache a [0] in the values for the indicates no buffers used.
+Needs distances in values to create entries for each distance.
+The distances must exist in the buffer layer.  **Note:** in the section buildcache a [0] in the values for the indicates no buffers used.

 ```yaml
 increment: 100